cncf/cnf-testbed/docs/new_deploy_vswitch_cnf_testbed.md

 rx_queues: 3
 ## Number of receive queues per NIC port in the vSwitch
 multus_cni: false
-## Configure the node for use with SRIOV Network Device Plugin (examples/workload-infra/multus_sriov)
+## Configure the node for use with SRIOV Network Device Plugin and CNI (examples/workload-infra/multus_sriov)
 ## Changing this to true disables the vSwitch
 ```